GitTools/GitVersion/docs/input/docs/usage/msbuild.md

 #### Accessing variables in MSBuild

-Once `GitVersionTask.GetVersion` has been executed, the MSBuild properties can be used in the standard way.
+Once `GitVersion.MsBuild.GetVersion` has been executed, the MSBuild properties can be used in the standard way.
 For example:

 ```xml